-The governance framework has been in place at North Devon Council for the year ended 31 March 2013, and up to the date of approval of the annual report and statement of accounts.
+The governance framework has been in place at North Devon Council for the year ended 31 March 2014, and up to the date of approval of the annual report and statement of accounts.

-Our governance framework derives from six core principles identified in the publication entitled "Delivering Good Governance in Local Government, Framework".
-This was produced by the Chartered Institute of Public Finance and Accountancy, and the Society of Local Authority Chief Executives.
-The six core principles are:
+Our governance framework derives from core principles in the publication entitled "Delivering Good Governance in Local Government", Framework that is mentioned in the introduction.
+They are:

-- a) Focussing on the purpose of the council and on outcomes for the community and creating and implementing a vision for the local area - b) Members and Officers working together to achieve a common purpose with clearly defined functions and roles - c) Promoting values for the council and demonstrating the values of good governance through upholding high standards of conduct and behaviour - d) Taking informed and transparent decisions which are subject to effective scrutiny and managing risk - e) Developing the capacity and capability of Members and officers to be effective - f) Engaging with local people and other stakeholders to ensure robust public accountability
+- a) Focussing on the purpose of the council, outcomes for the community, and creating and implementing a vision for the local area - b) Members and officers working together to achieve a common purpose with clearly defined functions and roles - c) Promoting values for the council and demonstrating the values of good governance through upholding high standards of conduct and behaviour - d) Taking informed and transparent decisions which are subject to effective scrutiny, and managing risk - e) Developing the capacity and capability of Members and officers to be effective - f) Engaging with local people and other stakeholders to ensure robust public accountability